comp1100/comp1100.github.io/_sources/workshops/Week_2_team_dynamics.md

 Sinek identifies two critical team values: belief (trust) and support (encourage).
 He also makes an important observation about making values verbs so they can become **actionable**.
 Specifically, we should focus on observable behaviour as much as possible.
 That way, we can easily tell whether we are adhering to our team’s values.

 A value such as ‘be thoughtful’ is not helpful, because it is difficult to tell whether someone is being thoughtful (except by referring to specific observable behaviour that demonstrates it).
-Instead, stating, “show up on time”, “email the team if we will miss a meeting” are  easy to observe, and therefore, we can say whether we are adhering to the values”.
+Instead, stating, “show up on time”, “email the team if you will miss a meeting” are easy to observe, and therefore, we can say whether we are adhering to the values.

 Tips: Avoid using nouns for your team values, instead think about actionable verbs.